newrelic/demo-deployer/documentation/user_config/credentials/newrelic/README.md

 * Find your user in the table, and click on that row
 * Click on the `API Keys` column
 * Click on the `New API Key` button
 * Notice the entry starting with `NRAK-`.
-Write down this value in your user config credentials for newrelic nrApiKey
+Write down this value in your user config credentials for newrelic nrPersonalApiKey

 Please note the formatting for the <b>Personal API Key</b> has a prefix `NRAK-`.